papermoonio/polkadot-ecosystem-docs-draft/docs/build-on-polkadot/xcm/asset-transfer-api/overview.md

 ### Relay to System Parachain

 This example demonstrates how to initiate a cross-chain token transfer from a relay chain to a system parachain.
-Specifically, 1 WND will be transfered from a Westend (Relay Chain) account to a Westmint (System Parachain) account.
+Specifically, 1 WND will be transferred from a Westend (relay chain) account to a Westmint (system parachain) account.

 ```ts
 --8<-- 'code/build-on-polkadot/xcm/asset-transfer-api/overview/relayToSystem.ts'